-The first step is to cook the egg.
 I prefer an egg that’s right in between a soft boiled and hard boiled egg.
 I like my white firm, but the yolks silky and velvety.
 True soft-boiled eggs are really hard to peel without breaking, and I find the whites just too soft for my taste.

 Soft-boiling an egg is simple – put eggs into a saucepan, add cool water to submerge the eggs.
 Bring to a boil, then lower heat to a gentle simmer.
 Set your timer for 3 minutes.
 Remove eggs, rinse in cool water and peel.
 Slice each egg in half.